Skip to main content

 [Objective: The objective of this sample answer is to give you an idea so that you know how to answer if you get this or a similar topic in your exam.
 We expect that you'll be able to generate your own idea and talk about it after you read the sample answer.]

 From my childhood, I've always found the whale to be a fascinating creature.
 Due to its enormous size, I was a bit frightened of this sea animal in my childhood.
-However, I later learned in my school that it is never a ferocious or dangerous animal, rather quite the opposite.
+However, I later learned in my school that it is never a ferocious or dangerous animal, but rather quite the opposite.
 For this topic, I've decided to talk about whales, which live in the sea and have many fascinating characteristics.

 I believe I first learned about whales when I was just 4 or 5 years old.
 I saw them on TV, and my mom told me that they're the largest animals on earth and could grow as large as 30 meters long.
 I just imagined how large they really would be when I learned that an adult whale could be even 30 to 40 times larger than an elephant!
 I saw a whale for the first time when I was in high school and took a tour on a ship with my family.